c-blake/lc/REJECTED.md

 can also know how many side-by-side major columns fit in $COLUMNS for a given bound.
 There are no scrollbars, exactly, but the terminal as a whole may have them or a user can pipe the output to a pager.
 Also note that fixed widths like `-m25` cannot guarantee unique pattern expansions.
+About all a built-in `lc` feature might add would be i-node (vs. string) identification of where to put some kind of "indicator string" to guide how levels of the hierarchy connect (E.g. a `**` after the right entry in the parent and parent-parent listings.)